dbosk/necessary-conditions-of-learning/modules/ch2/README.md

 ---
-title: Ch 2: What is to be learned?
+title: "Ch 2: What is to be learned?"
 ---
 # {{ page.title }}